Link-AM/dst-server-quickstart/README.md

 # dst-server-quickstart

-##### This batch file automates the server host's task of copying the modoverrides.lua files into the MyDediServer and then importing the workshop-ids for each mod into the dedicated_server_mods_setup.lua
+### This batch file automates the server host's task of copying the modoverrides.lua files into the MyDediServer and then importing the workshop-ids for each mod into the dedicated_server_mods_setup.lua

+## Instructions:
-### Instructions (Steps 1-5 taken from [Klei](https://forums.kleientertainment.com/forums/topic/64212-dedicated-server-quick-setup-guide-windows/).
-If you have done this already then skip to step #6)
+#### NOTE: Steps 1-5 taken from [Klei's Dedicated Server Quick Setup Guide - Windows](https://forums.kleientertainment.com/forums/topic/64212-dedicated-server-quick-setup-guide-windows/).
+If you have done this already then skip to step #6

 1. Download and install SteamCMD: [Click here to download](https://developer.valvesoftware.com/wiki/SteamCMD)